john-tornblom/pyxtuml/docs/cli.rst

 =========================  =========================================================
---version                  show program's version number and exit --help, -h                 show this help message and exit --function=NAME, -d NAME   invoke a function named NAME --component=NAME, -c NAME  look for the function to invoke in a component named NAME --verbosity, -v            increase debug logging level
+--version                  show program's version number and exit --help, -h                 show this help message and exit --function=NAME, -f NAME   invoke a function named NAME --component=NAME, -c NAME  look for the function to invoke in a component named NAME --verbosity, -v            increase debug logging level
 =========================  =========================================================